-To calibrate the indoor or outdoor humidity, in the Set Mode with the indoor or outdoor humidity flashing, press the + key or MIN/MAX key to increase or decrease the indoor or outdoor humidity setting (in increments of 1%) to match the calibrated or known humidity source.
-Reference Section 4.2 Set (Program) Mode on how to program this feature.
+To calibrate indoor humidity, in the Set Mode with indoor humidity flashing, press the + key or MIN/MAX key to increase or decrease the humidity setting (in increments of 1%) to match the calibrated or known humidity source.
+To return the indoor humidity to the measured value, press and hold the SET key for 3 seconds and the humidity will return to the uncalibrated value.